smnraphael/ironhack-final-project/README.md

 [https://smnraphael-bytehire.netlify.app](https://smnraphael-bytehire.netlify.app)

+NB: After a period of inactivity, the server is reactivated within seconds after the first request.

 ### User Experience

 This project is a Full-Stack website, a recruitment platform allowing companies to create accounts, publish job offers, and manage their listings and applications.
 The applicants can also create a profile, explore job opportunities, apply, and follow the status of their application.